 - Buspar has no withdrawal symptoms and will not cause dependency.
 That will make it easier for you to stop taking buspirone in the event that you find a solution to control your anxiety.

 While many other anti-anxiety drugs are more powerful, they are also more likely to fail at one of the above benefits.
 That's why even though buspirone tends to be the weakest, it is also a smart choice for your first anti-anxiety medication.

 Alternative Treatments to Anxiety Drugs

-As mentioned, however, no anxiety drug is completely beneficial.
+As mentioned, however, no anxiety drug works perfectly.
 The truth is that all anxiety medications can cause harm, and none of them help you stop anxiety permanently.
-You always need to consider an alternative treatment first (ideally before you use a medication at all) and absolutely need to make sure that you partner any anxiety medication with a long term solution.
+You always need to consider an alternative treatment first (ideally before you use a medication at all) and absolutely need to make sure that you partner any anxiety medication with a long-term solution.

 Alternative treatments include:

-- Cognitive Behavioral Therapy (CBT) – Therapy is a completely safe and long term way of controlling anxiety, and unlike most medications it provides assistance for every type of anxiety disorder.
+- Cognitive Behavioral Therapy (CBT) Therapy is a completely safe and long-term treatment for anxiety, and can provide assistance for every type of anxiety disorder.
 Remember, not all medications work for all anxiety, but CBT techniques have been developed to permanently reduce any and all anxiety disorders and symptoms.

-- Herbal Supplements – Herbal supplements are another alternative to anxiety medications.
-They're generally safer, have no withdrawal symptoms, and can be used as needed.
-But be warned – the most powerful herbal supplements can still have side effects or drug interactions, so before you take herbal supplements (especially kava, which is the most powerful) you should still talk to your doctor.
+- Herbal Supplements Herbal supplements are another alternative to anxiety medications.
+They generally tend to be safe, have no withdrawal symptoms, and can be used as needed.
+But it must be noted that the most powerful herbal supplements can still have side effects or drug interactions, so before you take herbal supplements (especially kava, which is the most powerful) you should still talk to your doctor.